Fudan-iGEM/2024-wiki/src/entrepreneurship.md

         <br><br>
     </div>
 </div>
+### Competitiveness of MINERAL

-Our product is a bioengineered solution utilizing *E. coli* and cyanobacteria to **efficiently** recover nickel from industrial wastewater, transforming it into reusable nickel microparticles in an environmentally friendly manner.
+Our product is a bioengineered solution utilizing *E. coli* and cyanobacteria to **efficiently** recover nickel from industrial wastewater, transforming it into reusable nickel microparticles in an environmentally friendly manner[^4].
 The **visible** nature of the product enhances its market appeal.
 Additionally, our production process has been optimized to maintain product quality and production efficiency as we scale up.
 These features ensure that our project meets scalability requirements while maintaining market competitiveness.

 <div style="text-align: center;" id="fig7">
     <img src="https://static.igem.wiki/teams/5115/entrepreneurship/fig7new.webp" style='width:100%'>